MonashBioinformaticsPlatform/2015-09-28-rbioinformatics-intro-r/M1-start.md

 Spaces can be used to make code easier to read.

 We can compare with `< > <= >=`.
 This produces a "logical" value, `TRUE` or `FALSE`.

+There are also character strings such as `"string"`.

 ## Variables